 I first discovered this early-blooming, daisy-like wildflower at my friend’s country house in Shawsville, Virginia.
 Later, I found it growing in early May in Wildwood Park (Radford), and at the entrance to Pandapas Pond in the Jefferson National Forest.
 Each time I was really struck by how beautiful it is.
 See if you agree!

-For me, this early-flowering beauty was first found in April, at my friend’s country house in Shawsville, Virginia.
-More recently, I found it in Wildwood Park in Radford, growing right next to Hoary Pucoon.
-The genus of the plant, Erigeron, will tell you it is a “fleabane”, although this one is shorter, and I think showier, than other common fleabanes.
-The 1-inch wide, aster-like flowers rise up on stout stems from a base of soft, hairy leaves.
+The genus of this aster, Erigeron, will tell you it is a “fleabane”, although this one is showier than other common fleabanes.
+The 1-inch wide flowers rise up on stout, hairy stems from a base of soft, hairy leaves.
 The leaves are oblong to round, with gently rounded teeth.

-Like all asters, the flowers of Robin’s plaintain are actually composites of ray and disk flowers.
+Like all asters, the flowers of Robin’s plaintain are composites of ray and disk flowers.
 The disk flowers are bright yellow and form a flat center.
-The ray flowers can be whitish, as they are in these pictures, or violet-bluish.
+The ray flowers can be whitish, as they are in several of these pictures, or violet-bluish.
 There are 50-100 ray flowers on each head.

 Some say that fleabanes were used by colonists to rid the house of fleas and other insect pests, hence the name.
 Others say that the plants got their name from the fact that the seeds are so small, they look like fleas.
-No matter–enjoy them!
+No matter–enjoy them–especially Robin’s Plantain!
+It’s a beauty!
 Bloom time is April-June.

 As always, click on a photo: